 Charlotte Pass’ average snowfall is 200”.
 Source

 Selwyn Snowfields is located in the Northern section of Kosciuszko National Park, 7km from Kiandra, Selwyn Snowfields is a family owned and run operation.
+Closed due to bushfires, Selwyn is due to reopen for the 2023 season.
 Every aspect of Selwyn is geared towards providing a great family holiday providing everything from downhill, snowboarding, cross country skiing, snowshoeing, tobogganing, and good old fashion snow play.
 A combined tube and toboggan lift park is designed to cater for younger children on a more gentle slope.
-Selwyn is expect to reopen in July 2020.
 Source

 Thredbo Alpine Resort is located entirely within the boundaries of Kosciuszko National Park along the Great Dividing Range in New South Wales, Australia.
 Thredbo is a great access point for those looking to summit Australia’s highest point, Mt.
 Kosciuszko, via the Kosciuszko Express chairlift.

 Thredbo Village contains ski in, ski out accommodations, bars, and restaurants and offers a multitude of year round activities to the outdoors enthusiast.
 The area is known for being great for mountain bikers, fly-fishing, hiking and golf.
-Thredbo is expected to open early June 2020 – it gets an average snowfall of 83”.
+Thredbo gets an average snowfall of 210cm.
 Source

 Falls Creek Alpine Resort is located in north eastern Victoria about 350kms from Melbourne.
 Falls Creek enjoys some of the best snow cover of all the Victorian ski resorts, combined with the ambience of a beautiful pedestrian only Alpine Village.

 Falls Creek is set high in the Australian Alps and enjoys great views with consistent snowfall.
 It is a great resort for families, beginners and intermediates and offers ski in, ski out accommodations.